 Many riders prefer to travel with their own bikes.
 Check specific airline baggage allowances; most carriers allow 30 kilograms for bikes.
 Bikes can be transported aboard the Spirit of Tasmania ferry.

 Car hire companies offer a range of vehicles for mountain bikers, including cars with bike racks and utes with soft tail pads.
 Airport-to-trail transfers can be arranged with companies including Up Down and Around and Maydena Express, which operate out of Hobart and Launceston direct to Derby, St Helens and Maydena.
-Drive Ride Explore specialises in self-drive mountain bike adventures; Tailored Trails offers private transfers and bespoke multi-day experiences; and Tasmania MTB Tours sells multi-day packages touring the west coast, among other destinations.
+Drive Ride Explore specialises in self-drive mountain bike adventures; Tailored Trails offers private transfers and bespoke multi-day experiences; and Tasmania Mountain Bike Adventures sells multi-day packages touring destinations around the state.

 For high resolution photographs used in this article, please reach out to our PR & Earned Media team at email@example.com or join our Visual Library.